 The greens were very receptive to anything with spin.
 Those shots would stop on a dime or back up with some serious mojo on it.
 Lower shots would land firm and get pretty big bounces.
 They rolled at medium speeds and were a bit bumpy late in the day.
 There were lot of unrepaired ball marks, though, which is sad to see.
 Otherwise, the turf was great.
 Players just need to do their part to take care of what they have here.

 Laguna Woods Village is perfect for a 55+ community.
 I can see why it gets a lot of play from residents.
 The three nines offer a little variety and the layouts are short, but still fun and interesting enough because of the hilly terrain.

 Some pictures from Laguna Woods Village Golf Club (7/10/16):

-I did end up going back to play the Par 3 “Leisure” Course at Laguna Woods Village, so I am going to provide a quick review and some pictures here.
+I did end up going back to play the Par 3 “Leisure” Course at Laguna Woods Village a few months later, so I am going to provide a quick review and some pictures here…

 There are a couple of water hazards in play as you work your way in between and around the condos.
 It’s actually a more enjoyable course than I would have expected.
 I’m sure if I lived in the community, I would take advantage of it.
 It’s just $3 to play for residents and $7 for their guests.

 Conditions were fine.
 Things were a bit wet and shaggy early in the morning with nothing mowed yet, but the grass coverage was pretty good throughout.
 The greens were super soft, bumpy and slow.